Oxen-AI/oxen-ai.github.io/src/domains/repositories.md

 Hello, World!
 ```

-This doesn't give you the full picture of how Oxen works, but it hopefully gives you a starting point into the Content Addressable File System that Oxen uses to store all versions of the files.
-We will get into the details of the other databases as we dive into other domains and commands.
+While this doesn't give you the full picture of how Oxen works, hopefully gives you a starting point into the Content Addressable File System that Oxen uses to store all versions of the files.
+We will get into the details of the [commit databases](domains/commits.md) and other data structures as we dive into more domains.

 ## LocalRepository